A TV Licence covers you to:

-If you don’t have a TV Licence, here’s some more information to help you check if you need one.
+If you don’t have a TV Licence, here’s some more information to help you Check if you need one.

-|For a main home or business||It covers the installation and use of TV receivers at the premises specified on the licence.
+It covers the use and installation of TV receiving equipment at the premises specified on the licence.

 For a vehicle, boat or touring caravan used as your second home

-|For a static caravan, mobile home or moveable chalet used as your second home||You’re covered by your main home’s TV Licence, as long as you or your family don’t watch TV in both premises at the same time.
+You’re covered by your main home’s TV Licence, as long as you or your family don’t watch, record or download programmes in both premises at the same time.

 Any device powered solely by its own internal batteries (i.e. it is not connected to an aerial or plugged into the mains).